 Guest author: Tanish Dadhania | Regional Sales Manager – West India | SIMONA AG

-Chemical Industry is one of the oldest industries in India, which contributes significantly towards the industrial and economic growth of the nation.
-Since this industry has numerous forward and backward linkages, it is called the backbone of the industrial and agricultural development of the country and provides building blocks for many downstream industries.
+Indian Chemical Industry is one of the oldest industries in India, which contributes significantly to the industrial and economic growth of the nation.
+Since the Indian Chemical Industry has numerous forward and backward linkages, it is called the backbone of the industrial and agricultural development of the country and provides building blocks for many downstream industries.

 The Indian Chemical Industry has witnessed robust growth in the past decade and has been ranked 6th largest in the world and 3rd largest in Asia according to Invest India: Investment Promotion and Facilitation Agency.
 It is expected to register a growth of 13-14% over the next 5 years while petrochemicals have registered a growth of 8-9% over the same period. and the Indian chemicals industry is projected to reach $ 304 bn by 2025.